LukaJCB/PathHub/ARCHITECTURE.md

 ## Post Storage and E2E Encryption

 Every user creates an MLS group for themselves, every other users that follows them is added to this group.
-Whenever the owner wants to upload a post they generate a new AES key (data encryption key, DEK) and encrypt the content with it.
+Whenever the owner wants to upload a post they generate a new 256-bit post-secret.
+From the post-secret they derive a storage-key token and an AES-GCM key (data encryption key, DEK) using a KDF and use the DEK to encrypt the content with it.
-They then upload the encrypted content and obtain a unique objectId for that post.
+They then upload the encrypted content alongside the storage-key token and the nonce and obtain a unique objectId for that post.
-The owner then uses the MLS group to send the DEK to the group along with the object id, the owner also stores the objectId and DEK locally in their post manifest.
+The owner then uses the MLS group to send the post-secret to the group along with the object id, the owner also stores the objectId and post-secret locally in their post manifest.
-The owner's followers receive the message and can then fetch the post and decrypt it using the DEK.
+The owner's followers receive the message and can then derive the storage-key and DEK and use them to fetch the post and decrypt it.

 If someone new is accepted as a follower of the owner they are added to the group.
 The owner then sends their post manifest to the group, the new followers can then use the post manifest to fetch any content from the owner.